Cat and Dog Microchipping in Carmel

 When to Microchip Your Dog or Cat

 Because of the ease of placement, we can add cat and dog microchipping onto any other service at Hazel Dell Animal Hospital.
 If your concerned about your pet’s comfort during injection, we can place the microchip during any anesthetic procedure as well.
 Ask us about microchipping during your pet’s spay and neuter surgery or dental cleaning.
-If you would like to learn more, don’t hesitate to call us at 317-846-8710 with any questions.
+If you would like to learn more, don’t hesitate to call us at 317-846-8710 with any questions or book an appointment online.
 We look forward to helping bring your pet home in case the unexpected happens.